 Navigating a new work life of telecommuting as the world adjusts to a new (and temporary) normal in the midst of the COVID-19 pandemic likely has you in the same position as countless other professionals around the globe right now.
-So many companies have made change to how it gets work done, and your work schedule likely has you using platforms such as Zoom, WebEx, GotoWebinar, or GotoMeeting more frequently than ever before.
+So many companies have made changes to how they get work done, and your work schedule likely has you using platforms such as Zoom, WebEx, GotoWebinar, or GotoMeeting more frequently than ever before.
 You know talking to colleagues by looking into a camera simply doesn’t feel the same as talking to colleagues by looking them in the eyes.
 However, know this: you can be just as impactful online as you are in-person.
-Here’s how: remember never to say these three things in your web-based meetings and presentations (or anywhere else), and you set-up yourself to sound and look confident.
+Here’s how: remember to never say these three things in your web-based meetings and presentations (or anywhere else), and you set-up yourself to sound and look confident.
 Guaranteed.

 Never say …

 1. “I know I’m all over the place” or “I know this doesn’t make sense.”

 When you say this, you make it clear that you know you have let down your listener; you know you have not done the best job you can to be an effective communicator.
 Furthermore, if you know you can be “all over the place,” then be proactive.